sohil-hub/face_mask_detection/README.md

 ## Installation
 * Fork the repository using `git clone https://github.com/sohil-hub/face_mask_detection.git`
 * Install the packages using `pip install -r requirements.txt `
-* Change the path of line 77-78 in detect_mask_video.py according to your machine.
 * run `python detect_mask_video.py` to run the script.